khuhshii/geocoding-application/README.md

 - Avoid evicting too much data out of the cache by selectively updating the entries whenever you alter them
 - Clearly log the mapping for lat/long corresponding to an address, and address corresponding to latitude and longitude.

-## This Assignment consists of 8 test cases :
+## This Application consists of 8 test cases :
 1. `testGetGeoCode` -  Test case to verify the successful retrieval of geocoding information from the external API via the `/geocoding` endpoint.
 2. `testGetReverseGeoCode` -  Test case to verify the successful retrieval of reverse geocoding information from the external API via the "/reverse-geocoding" endpoint.
 3. `testGeoCodingCacheHitWithEndpoint` -  Test case to verify that the cache is populated and successfully retrieved on the second call for the geocoding endpoint.